priyanshur66/rise-agent-kit/README.md

 });

-// Creating an agent with a formal, professional personality const formalAgent = new RiseAgent({
+// Creating an agent with a formal, professional personality const formalAgent = new CitreaAgent({
   privateKey: process.env.PRIVATE_KEY!,
-  rpcUrl: process.env.RISE_RPC_URL!,
+  rpcUrl: process.env.CITREA_RPC_URL!,
   model: 'gpt-4',
   openAiApiKey: process.env.OPENAI_API_KEY,
-  personalityPrompt: `You are a professional AI assistant specialized in Rise blockchain operations.
+  personalityPrompt: `You are a professional AI assistant specialized in Citrea blockchain operations.
   Always communicate in a formal, business-like manner using proper technical terms.

   When a transaction is successful, respond with: